-I recently wrote a white paper, LED drivers in automotive rear lighting, that discusses solutions to these challenges, as well as trends and topologies to consider in your next design.
+I recently wrote a white paper, Trends and topologies for automotive rear lighting systems, that discusses solutions to these challenges.

 With the continued evolution of these systems, we can make the road a safer place for drivers and pedestrians alike.

 All content and materials on this site are provided "as is".
 TI and its respective suppliers and providers of content make no representations about the suitability of these materials for any purpose and disclaim all warranties and conditions with regard to these materials, including but not limited to all implied warranties and conditions of merchantability, fitness for a particular purpose, title and non-infringement of any third party intellectual property right.
 No license, either express or implied, by estoppel or otherwise, is granted by TI.
 Use of the information on this site may require a license from a third party, or a license from TI.